kazumasa-kusaba/TwitterCrawler/README.md

 pip install requests requests_oauthlib
 ```

-# Usage

 ## Write your access token infomation
-Write your access token information to `config.json` located in the parent directory.
+Write your access token information to `config.json` located in this project's parent directory.
 Replace each preset values with your own informations.
 ```json
 {